rudderlabs/gatsby-plugin-rudderstack/README.md

 ### Track Events

-If you want to track events, you simply invoke Segment as normal in your React components — (`window.analytics.track('Event Name', {...})` — and you should see the events within your Segment debugger!
+If you want to track events, you simply invoke Rudderstack as normal in your React components — (`window.analytics.track('Event Name', {...})` — and you should see the events within your Rudderstack debugger!
 For example, if you wanted to track events on a click, it may look something like this:

 ```javascript
 class IndexPage extends React.Component {